 If you are visiting Stockholm during the winter this is one of the few available boat tours.
 While sailing through Stockholm’s channels and surrounding the amazing Fjäderholmarna islands you will get to know about the history of Stockholm while sipping the incredibly tasty Swedish mulled wine known as glögg.
 If you fancy it and dare you can make your way to the deck and enjoy the chilling views over Stockholm.
 Don’t worry about getting a cold.
 They provide you with blankets so you can enjoy your panoramic views in the freezing weather.
 Available dates: from the middle of December to the beginning of April.
 Departure from the dock at Strömkajen.
-Book here or check what you save when buying it with the Stockholm Pass.
+Book here.

 4. Hop-on hop-off Boat Sightseeing